top of page

 In order for you to qualify for the scheme you must be 18 or older, a first time buyer, in a position to secure a mortgage for at least half its value and not in receipt of annual household income of greater than £80,000, £90,000 if living in London.
 Your Local Council may also set further eligibility conditions.
 For example they may decide to prioritise discounts to key workers, lower income households or people who already reside in the area.

-With the First Homes scheme, you could be looking at a maximum discounted rate of up to £420,000 in London or even as low as £250,000 everywhere else.
+With the First Homes Scheme, you could be looking at a maximum discounted rate of up to £420,000 in London or even as low as £250,000 everywhere else.
 Note that the price cap applies after the discount is applied – so a house that might sell for £500,000 outside London could conceivably be offered for sale at £250,000.

 To ensure the sustainability of discounted homes, all subsequent buyers will receive the same percentage discount as first buyers.
 This differs from past practices like ‘right to buy’ council houses that enabled a few owners to profit while eliminating thousands of formerly affordable housing options for new purchasers.
 The scheme also binds sellers when it’s time to sell their First Homes home – they must redistribute whatever initial savings were granted and abide by current eligibility requirements at the moment of sale.